-- 1. SD 100 is a "Closed Course" You must follow the official course or you are not an official finisher. - 2.
+- 1. SD 100 is a closed course.
+You must follow the official course or you are not an official finisher. - 2.
 If any runner gets lost or cuts the course, they're required to return to the point at which they went off course by their own means and continue the run from that point.
 If a runner does not return to that point or continues on after cutting a section of the course, they are disqualified. - 3.
 Runners who do not make the mandatory cut off times as written on the Course Information Chart are also DQ'd.
+If an Aid Station Captain determines you are not fit to go on, you will not be allowed to continue.
 The Aid Station Captain exercises the authority of the Race Directors and have earned our complete confidence.
 Most if not all have finished the race at least once if not multiple times.
 They have the authority to pull a runner from the race if they feel it is unsafe for the runner to continue.
 Please do not argue with the aid station captain's decisions.
 If an Aid Station Captain determines that it is unsafe for you to continue, you must surrender your race bib.
+Arguing with

-Arguing with the Aid Station Captain may result in the runner not being allowed to participate in any future San Diego 100 or San Diego Slam race. - 4.
+- the Aid Station Captain may result in the runner not being allowed to participate in any future San Diego 100 or San Diego Slam race. - 4.
 Dropping out of the race: If a runner drops from the race for any reason, it is the runner's sole responsibility to personally notify the nearest aid station captain that he or she is withdrawing from the race.
 The runner is also required to physically remove and give their race bib to the aid station captain.
-Failure to notify an aid station that you are out of the race and failure to turn in your bib # may result in costly search and rescue measures which will be the responsibility of the runner.

-- 5. YOU CANNOT DROP AT WATER-ONLY STATIONS.
+Failure to notify an aid station that you are out of the race and failure to turn in your bib # may result in costly search and rescue measures which will be the financial responsibility of the runner.
+We do have a runner transport vehicle that will arrive as the station closes and at other random occasions.
+We will do our best to get you back to the start/finish at the first opportunity. - 5.
+If you leave an aid station, you MUST be prepared to continue to the next aid station as depending on when you go through, there is an excellent chance the aid station will not be there upon your return.
+So make sure if you leave that you are physically and mentally able to get to the next station. - 6.
+YOU CANNOT DROP AT WATER-ONLY STATIONS.
 These are located at Blue Ribbon and Big Oak.
 This is because we do not have runner tracking checks at these stations and may be unmanned.
-You must proceed to the next full aid station to drop. - 6.
-Failure to abide with any of the rules or decisions of the aid station captain will result in you not being allowed to participate in any future SD 100 or San Diego Slam race.
+You must proceed to the next full aid station to drop.

+7. Failure to abide with any of the rules of the race or decisions of the race directors or aid station captains will potentially result in you not being allowed to participate in any future SD 100 or San Diego Slam race.